A topic from the subject of Organic Chemistry in Chemistry.

 Basic Concepts

 • Carbonyl Group: The carbonyl group is the defining feature of aldehydes and ketones.
 It consists of a carbon atom double-bonded to an oxygen atom.
+The polarity of this bond significantly influences their reactivity.

-• Nomenclature: Aldehydes are named by adding the suffix \"-al\" to the parent hydrocarbon name.
-Ketones are named by adding the suffix \"-one\" to the parent hydrocarbon name.
-For example, formaldehyde is the simplest aldehyde, while acetone is the simplest ketone.
+• Nomenclature: Aldehydes are named by adding the suffix "-al" to the parent hydrocarbon name.
+Ketones are named by adding the suffix "-one" to the parent hydrocarbon name, and a number indicating the position of the carbonyl group on longer chains.
+For example, methanal (formaldehyde) is the simplest aldehyde, while propan-2-one (acetone) is the simplest ketone.

 Equipment and Techniques